Vicentefg10/vicente-open-api/README.md

 - Click the **Get Dog Image** button to see a random dog.
 - Click the **Get Cat Image** button to see a random cat.

-Every time you click a button, a new image loads.
-The dog images are fetched via API, while the cat images load directly from the CATAAS random image endpoint.

-This works by using JavaScript and the `fetch()` function for dogs, and direct image URLs for cats.
+- The dog image comes from Dog CEO API using JavaScript `fetch()`.
+- The cat image is fetched using TheCatAPI and JavaScript `fetch()`.

-If the image doesn’t load, check the browser console for any errors.
+If an image doesn’t load, check the browser console for any errors.

 Enjoy the pet pictures!